-1. Structured risk assessment to ensure recognised standards and practices are being adopted
+1. Carrying out a structured risk assessment to ensure that recognised standards and practices are being adopted.

-2. A commissioning plan, including the testing principles, and schedules
+2. Developing a commissioning plan, including the testing principles, and schedules.

-3. Documentation demonstrating testing and verification of all relevant components, individual systems and integrated systems and validation of biological requirements
+3. Production of documentation demonstrating that the testing and verification of all relevant components, individual systems, integrated systems and validation of biological requirements has been carried out.

-4. Minimising of risk of subsequent rework and building alterations due to unforeseen deviations, changes, and/ or modification finalisation of the commissioning report and acceptance.
+4. Minimising the risk of subsequent rework and building alterations, due to unforeseen deviations, changes, and/ or modification.
+Finalisation of the commissioning report and acceptance of its results.

 The commissioning and validation process following CCTech protocols for barriered facilities is carried out via a number of documented stages which parallel and compliment the design and construction project.
 With the purpose of verification that the regulatory framework has been fully adopted within the completed facility.